Huzefa077/Web-Dev-mini-projects/README.md

-These are some basic projects that I'v worked on to improve my funademnetals web development skill.
+These are some basic projects that I'v worked on to improve my fundamentals in web development.